Presentation to George (Gige) Darey

 Parsons Marsh Update (November 2016)

 Berkshire Natural Resources Council (BNRC) has been working for over three years to conserve Parsons Marsh and its supporting watershed.
 A vital aspect of BNRC’s conservation strategy is increasing public access to the marsh and surrounding lands.
-Portions of the trail are being planned for universal accessibility to ensure all members of the community and visitors are able to experience and appreciate Parsons Marsh.
-The preliminary trail layout is depicted above and below.
+Portions of the trail are being planned for universal accessibility to ensure all community members and visitors are able to experience and appreciate Parsons Marsh.
+See preliminary trail layout to the right and below.

 Historical Marker on North Yokun Ridge